thofis/twrsprsec/README.md

 has a collection of roles and a collection of permissions.

 Spring Security expects the user model to conform to the interface `UserDetails` with its authorities.
 Therefore roles and permissions are mapped to authorities.
-As a role is itself a collection of permissions, the permissions of all roles and the individual permissions of a user are aggregated to build the authorities.
+As a role is itself a collection of permissions, the roles of a user, the permissions of those roles and the individual permissions of a user are aggregated to build the authorities used in code.
+Permissions can be used there fore fine granular authorization, while roles are useful for more generic scenarios.

 ### Security Configuration

 Most of the security related configuration is done in the class [WebSecurityConfig](https://github.com/thofis/twrsprsec/blob/main/src/main/java/com/example/thofis/twrsprsec/WebSecurityConfig.java)
 .
 It configures:
 * endpoint related authorization
 * additional custom filters for authentication and authorization by JWT.
 * customized exception handling